phylotastic/datelife/README.md

-`datelife` is an R package that allows researchers and the general audience to obtain open scientific data on the age of any organism they are interested in. `datelife` retrieves organism ages from a database of dated phylogenetic trees (chronograms), which have been peer-reviewed and published in association with a scientific research article in an indexed journal ([Open Tree of Life’s tree store](https://tree.opentreeoflife.org/curator)).
-As such, these organism ages constitute state-of-the-art, peer-reviewed, public scientific knowledge, that can be accessed and reused by experts and non-experts in the field alike.
+`datelife` is an R package that allows researchers and the general audience to obtain open scientific data on the age of any organism they are interested in, by retrieving organism ages from a database of dated phylogenetic trees (*aka* chronograms), that have been peer-reviewed and published as part of a scientific research article, in an indexed journal ([Open Tree of Life’s tree store](https://tree.opentreeoflife.org/curator)).
+As such, organism ages retrieved by `datelife` constitute state-of-the-art, peer-reviewed, public scientific knowledge, that can be accessed and reused by experts and non-experts in the field alike.

 ## How can you use `datelife`?

 You can install the `datelife` R package on your own computer and use it locally.

-If you do not want to deal with installation, you can go to [DateLife’s interactive website application](http://datelife.opentreeoflife.org/query/).
+If you do not want/have time to deal with installation and R code, you can use [DateLife’s interactive website application](http://datelife.opentreeoflife.org/query/).

 <!--